-As positions become available, candidates will be contacted by telephone in the first instance and offered a role verbally prior to issuing a formal letter of offer.
+As positions become available, candidates will be contacted by telephone or email in the first instance and offered a role verbally prior to issuing a formal letter of offer.
 Please note: not all suitable candidates will be able to be offered a position.
 We recommend candidates do not give notice to their current employer unless they have been provided a formal letter of offer.

 All candidates placed into the merit pool will be required to initiate relevant security clearances to be eligible for a placement offer.

 MTOs are employed as Border Force Officers, at the Australian Public Service 3 classification.

 We operate in a position of trust within the Australian community.
 Our people are provided with significant powers to support the efficient and effective management of the Australian border.